One of the worst downsides to owning a cat is the fact that you constantly have to clean up after it.

 Taking care of cat hair, accidental pee puddles, poop stains, and other nasty messes is an indispensable part of every pet parent’s routine.
 And one of the most tedious, stinky, and disgusting cat-related chores is cleaning up the litter box.

 Unfortunately, when your kitty has to go, it just simply has to go.
 Unless your pet is potty trained with Litter Kwitter or something similar, your furball will keep leaving “presents” for you to clean up.
 Or will it?

-In this modern day and age, a great number of cat supply manufacturers have introduced a series of life-changing products on the market – automatic self-cleaning litter boxes.
-If you want to find out more about these inventions, check out our article on the top 5 best options here.
+In this day and age, many cat supply manufacturers have introduced a series of life-changing products on the market – automatic self-cleaning litter boxes.
+If you want to know more about these inventions, check out our article on the top 5 best options here.

 Today, however, we’ll focus solely on one particular automatic litter box (that we did indeed include in our top 5) – the Cat Genie.

 Our review process is unbiased and based on extensive research.
 If you buy through the links on our site, we may earn a commission.